s-fleck/lgr/README.md

 [![Travis build status](https://travis-ci.org/s-fleck/yog.svg?branch=master)](https://travis-ci.org/s-fleck/yog)
 [![Codecov test coverage](https://codecov.io/gh/s-fleck/yog/branch/master/graph/badge.svg)](https://codecov.io/gh/s-fleck/yog?branch=master)

-Yog is a fully featured logging package for R built on the back of [R6](https://github.com/r-lib/R6) classes.
+yog is a fully featured logging package for R built on the back of [R6](https://github.com/r-lib/R6) classes.
 It is designed to be flexible, performant and extensible.

-Users that have not worked with R6 classes before, will find the way in which Loggers are configured in Yog a bit strange, but I did my best to compose a hopefully helpful [package vignette](http://rpubs.com/hoelk/448497).
+Users that have not worked with R6 classes before, will find the way in which Loggers are configured in yog a bit strange, but I did my best to compose a hopefully helpful [package vignette](http://rpubs.com/hoelk/448497).
 Users that come from python or Java, will feel at home as yog borrows heavily from [Apache Log4j](https://logging.apache.org/log4j/2.x/) and